du5t/spaceship/spaceship-engines.md

 throws an error if the existing record is not known to the spaceship.

+#### viewRecord

+- input: an ID referencing a record.
+- output: a record object with content, its creator's ID, and recipient IDs if applicable

+retrieves a record from the space.

 #### notes

 - a record link is just the key of a record, namely, a reference.